aiven/aiven-operator/docs/docs/resources/kafkaschema.md

 - [`authSecretRef`](#spec.authSecretRef-property){: name='spec.authSecretRef-property'} (object).
 Authentication reference to Aiven token in a secret.
 See below for [nested schema](#spec.authSecretRef).
 - [`compatibilityLevel`](#spec.compatibilityLevel-property){: name='spec.compatibilityLevel-property'} (string, Enum: `BACKWARD`, `BACKWARD_TRANSITIVE`, `FORWARD`, `FORWARD_TRANSITIVE`, `FULL`, `FULL_TRANSITIVE`, `NONE`).
 Kafka Schemas compatibility level.
+    When set, it is applied as the subject-level compatibility override.
+    Removing this field does not change the subject: an existing override stays in place and is not reverted to the registry's global default.
 - [`references`](#spec.references-property){: name='spec.references-property'} (array of objects, MaxItems: 100).
 Schema references for Protobuf or JSON schemas that import other schemas.
     References must form a directed acyclic graph (DAG); cycles are not allowed.
 See below for [nested schema](#spec.references).
 - [`schemaType`](#spec.schemaType-property){: name='spec.schemaType-property'} (string, Enum: `AVRO`, `JSON`, `PROTOBUF`, Immutable).
 Schema type.